Xidian-ICTT-GZ/DtTsa/README.md

 ```

 - `src/` contains the core implementation of DtTsa.
-- `evaluation/` contains the benchmark subjects used in our experiments.
+- `evaluation/README.md` documents how to obtain and organize the three benchmark suites.
 - `evaluation/results/` contains the outputs produced by DtTsa on the three benchmark suites.

 ---